 Do you struggle to get a good night’s sleep?
-Studies have found that the average person in the UK is losing one hour sleep per night.
-Over the course of a week almost a full night’s sleep is being lost.
+Studies have found that the average person in the UK is losing one hour of sleep per night.
+Over the course of a week, almost a full night’s sleep is being lost.

 If you’re stuck in a sleeping pattern that leaves you feeling tired the next day; then it’s time to break that cycle.
 Just a weekend away camping can help reset your biological clock so you can start to get a better night’s sleep.

 Your body works to a 24-hour cycle that foresees day and night to manage how your body clockworks.
 By sleeping under the stars and not being exposed to any light that is outside of the natural sunrise to sunset cycle; you can increase your sleeping time.

 A study in America found that a group of campers that were only exposed to natural light managed to adjust their biological clock and fell asleep two hours earlier than usual.